pranulkbv28/Coding-Ninjas-Files/JavaScript/README.md

 - **querySelectorAll()**: This method returns a static (not live) NodeList representing a list of the document's elements that match the specified group of selectors.

 These are some of the most commonly used methods to access the nodes in the DOM.

+### Creating Elements

+- The `document.createElement()` method creates the HTML element specified by the tagName parameter.

+### Removing Elements

+- The `remove()` method removes the element from the DOM.

+### Event Listeners

+- **Event Listeners** are used to listen for events on a specific element and execute a block of code when the event is triggered.